LES Kindergarten Kickoff

 Is there a snack time?

 Yes!
 We have a daily snack in Kindergarten.
-Like lunch, please have your child practice opening and closing their snack containers at home so they can use them independently at school.
-Please send in a healthy snack each day (no cookies, cakes or chips.)
+Please send in a healthy snack each day (no cookies, cakes or chips).
+We also ask that your child brings a water bottle to school.

 Is there a nap time?